 Qualifying Period : A break in service of one year or more, or period of complete discharge from the ADF, will break your continuity of service during the DHOAS qualifying period and you will need to restart this qualifying period of service.

 Accruing service credit : A break in service after the qualifying period will pause your accrual of DHOAS entitlement for the duration of the break.
 If you rejoin after a break of five years or more, your service credit may be affected.

-Separation conditions : As a separated member, you have access to only one subsidy certificate, which has to be accessed within five years.
+Separation conditions : As a separated member, you have access to only one subsidy certificate.
 If you have not completed 20 years of effective service at the time you separate, you will receive your subsidy at the tier 1 level.

 Reservists and breaks in service